LYNNWOOD, WA CAR & AUTO ACCIDENT INJURY LAWYER PAUL HANSON

 The odds are that a claims adjuster for the other driver will be assigned to your claim before you have been able to retain an attorney.
 This may happen as soon as a day or two after the accident.
 The adjuster will request permission to take a recorded or written statement.

-If you are considering hiring an attorney, you should NOT give a statement to an insurance adjuster for the other driver.
+If you are considering hiring a lawyer, you should NOT give a statement to an insurance adjuster for the other driver.
 Statements made can seriously prejudice your claim.
 Instead, tell the adjuster that you have to decided to hire an attorney, and instruct him or her to refer all further questions to your attorney.

-10. Your time for making a claim is limited by law.
+10. Your time for making a car accident claim is limited by law.
 (Statute of Limitations)

 For every injury or death claim, there is a period of time during which you must file your claim with the court or the claim will be barred.
 This time limit is called "statute of limitations".

-Although you may have longer to actually file your claim with the court, generally the sooner you can consult with a personal injury attorney following an accident, the more that attorney can do to help you on your claim.
+Although you may have longer to actually file your claim with the court, generally the sooner you can consult with a personal injury attorney following a car accident, the more that attorney can do to help you on your claim.

-Call Lynnwood Car Accident Injury Lawyer Attorney Paul Hanson for your FREE CONSULTATION at 425-778-7339.
+Call Lynnwood, WA Car Accident Injury Lawyer Paul Hanson for your FREE CONSULTATION at 425-778-7339.